docker/docs/ee/ucp/admin/install/index.md

 are open appropriately or disabled.

 > Ubuntu 14.04 mounts
 >
 > For UCP to install correctly on Ubuntu 14.04, `/mnt` and other mounts
 > must be shared:
 > ```
 > sudo mount --make-shared /mnt
 > sudo mount --make-shared /
 > sudo mount --make-shared /run
+> sudo mount --make-shared /dev
 > ```

 To install UCP: